 And longer is even better!
 You may need to top-up the toothpaste with an extra little blob on you brush half-way through.

 If you are wondering where I get that figure from, here's the answer.
 It takes at least 10 seconds for an electric brush to remove all the plaque from one tooth surface.
 It is also just about long enough for baking soda to have a decent chance of shifting surface staining from a tooth.
+You don't have to scrub hard - you have to give it TIME!
+So, 10 seconds per tooth surface.

 That's for ONE tooth surface.
 Multiply that by 2, because every tooth has an outer surface next to your cheek AND an inner surface next to your tongue.
 Then multiply that by how many teeth you have.
 Most folk will have 24 to 28 teeth.
 So 20 seconds per tooth multiplied by 24 teeth equals 480 seconds, or EIGHT minutes!